"There are no beautiful surfaces without a terrible depth."

 But he wouldn't kill for her.
 Though she'd killed for him.
 Though she'd die for him.

 "What happened in there?"
-Kellerman's voice pulled her out of her thoughts – apparently he'd settled that it was safe enough to speak.
+Kellerman's voice pulled her out of her thoughts – apparently he had decided it was safe enough to speak.
 Or maybe this whole thing of being afraid to get caught was just another lie, maybe there was no risk whatsoever in leaving that hotel room safely and he was just plainly stalling.

 But what for?
 Enjoy being locked inside a closet with her for a few minutes?